 Consider an automatic savings account

 One of my favorite accounts is an automatic one.
 Every now and then, I’ll get an alert from my bank account to say that there’s been a deposit.
 It’s never more than $50 and it’s only when the bank account notes that there is enough money to grab from the main account to drop into the savings account.
-It helps with the short term savings goals, like a rainy day fund.
+It helps with the short term savings goals, like a rainy day fund, also if you want to have a checking account, the monthly fee often is the only downside of so-called second chance checking accounts offered by major banks.

 These accounts can be scary.
 How do you know the account is smart enough to take the right amount of money out?
 What if it takes too much out before a bill?
 This is something I worried about at first, but I decided it was worth the chance of setting it up.
 I could turn it off right away if I wanted.